Heavy rain, flash freeze this weekend; flood watch, winter weather advisory in effect

 A wind advisory is also in effect for southeastern Massachusetts through Saturday morning.
 Gusts between 40-50 mph are expected.

+A flash flood warning is in effect Saturday until 11 a.m. in MA.
+A winter weather advisory is in effect from 11 a.m. to 7 p.m. on Saturday.

-Temperatures are expected to dip into the 20s on Saturday night for the Patriots-Titans playoff game.
+Temperatures are expected to drop in time for the playoff game kick-off at Gillette stadium Saturday night.

+The temperature at 2 p.m. is expected to be around 30 degrees in Foxborough, and the temperature at 11 p.m. is expected to be around 20 degrees.
+At 7 a.m. on Saturday, the temperature in Boston was 57 degrees.

+This comes after Friday’s warm temperatures throughout MA ranging between 50 and almost 60 degrees.

 For more, visit the 7Weather page.